 - prejudice, or threaten to prejudice, a person in their employment, or

 - intimidate, coerce or penalise, a person,

-because the person is the payer of a registrable maintenance liability (includes liabilities which could be registered under the CSRC Act), or an employee in relation to whom a notice has been given to an employer under CSRC Act section 45(1).
+because the person is the payer of a registrable maintenance liability (includes liabilities which could be registered under the CSRC Act), or any other deductible liability, or is an employee in relation to whom a notice has been given to an employer under CSRC Act section 45(1).

-An offence under CSRC Act section 57 is treated very seriously as payers or potential payers of a registrable maintenance liability may be subject to prejudice.
+An offence under CSRC Act section 57 is treated very seriously as payers or potential payers of a registrable maintenance liability or any other deductible liability, may be subject to prejudice.
 Allegations of prejudice will be investigated as a matter of high priority.
 See 6.8.1 for more information on employer offences.